nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     4. Otherwise, proceed to **Step 2**.
        <br>
 2. If you do not have Java `17` or above from the previous step, install the correct version of Java.
-    1. Proceed to the official website to download Java `17`: https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html
+    1. Proceed to the [official website](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html) to download Java `17`.
     2. Download the appropriate installer for Windows.
     3. After installation, follow the instructions in **Step 1**.
        <br>
-3. Download the latest jar file [here](https://github.com/AY2425S1-CS2103T-T11-4/tp/releases/tag/v1.4).
+3. Download the latest jar file [here](https://github.com/AY2425S1-CS2103T-T11-4/tp/releases/latest).
    <br>
 4. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
    <br>